dast1/l4e_iam_role_configuration/configure_IAM_role.md

 An IAM role is an IAM identity that you can create in your account that has specific permissions.
 An IAM role is similar to an IAM user, in that it is an AWS identity with permission policies that determine what the identity can and cannot do in AWS.
 However, instead of being uniquely associated with one person, a role is intended to be assumable by anyone who needs it.
 Also, a role does not have standard long-term credentials such as a password or access keys associated with it.
 Instead, when you assume a role, it provides you with temporary security credentials for your role session.

-Here we're going to create and IAM role to delegate access to a Amazon Lookout for Equipment from the a Sagemaker Instance or Console.
+Here we're going to create and IAM role to delegate access to Amazon Lookout for Equipment from the a SageMaker instance or Console.

----
 #### Step 1:
 Navigate to IAM Service from your AWS Console by typing in `IAM` in the search bar.
 Click on `IAM` Service once it appears in the drop down menu, as shown: